mosbiuschip/chipathon2025/CAD_tool_installation/install_using_repo.md

 Peter Kinget, June 14th, 2025

 ## Preamble
-- Read through this whole document first to get a sense of the various steps involved.
+- Read through this whole document first to get an idea of the various steps involved.

-- Then get a sense of the overall *constellation* by reviewing this figure:
+- Review this figure to understand the overall computing setup:

 ![Setup Diagram](../CAD_tool_computing_constellation/img/Computer_Tools_Setup.png)